winter 50k race

 Spectators

-Spectators are very welcome to come along and support their runners throughout the day.
-It is however very important for the future of the race that they behave in a sensible manner throughout.
-Spectators must not attend at any of the aid station locations.
-This gets said every time and still they try to turn up at aid stations.
-If they turn up at these locations we will disqualify the runner.
-This is due to landowner requests, so it is very important to abide.
-Runners are responsible for their crew and supporters, so it is down to you to pass this Information onto them.
 There are also privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that are not official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
-If a certain car park is full, then please just move on to the next one.
-Spectators must not attend at any of the aid station locations.
+If a certain car park is full, then they must please just move on to the next one.

 Finish Line Bags

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
 The bag will be kept at the finish line area safe and ready for your collection.
-Please ensure the bag is clearly marked with your name and bib number.
+Please ensure the bag is clearly marked with your name and Race Number.
 We will not post or hold any bags that are not collected by the end of the event.

 Mandatory Kit